lesleyrs/clipboard-narrator/README.md

 PC build is recommended as it'll be able to read from clipboard in the background.
 No internet connection needed.

-Current problems are comments in `main.gd`, but it's completely functional.
+Current problems are commented in `main.gd`, but it's completely functional.

+# interrupt, queue, and manual modes
+This application works differently based on which mode you are in (changed by pressing tab)

+- **interrupt**

+Will automatically interrupt current voice on Ctrl+c, only reads off clipboard.

+- **queue**

+Will put all clipboards into a queue, only reads off clipboard but allows you to add non-sequential text to it.

+- **manual**

+Ignores clipboard, only reads from what you put in the text editor and then hit speak, space or R